 Quests: Passage Through Mirkwood (Mirkwood); Journey Down the Anduin (Anduin Vales); Escape from Dol Guldur (Dol Guldur).

 River Turret: This is another Location with the Opportunity keyword, although this one is shorter, so if you do need some respite from any attacking enemies, you’d better take it when you see it.
-The Turret can only shelter smaller groups without the cost being prohibitive however.
-Of course, it will also save a group from being attacked by any rampaging Hill Trolls too and if you’re lucky enough to have it appear early in the quest it could be a game-saver!
+The Turret can only shelter smaller groups without the cost being prohibitive, however.
+Of course, it will also save a group from being attacked by any rampaging Hill Trolls too, and if you’re lucky enough to have it appear early in the quest, it could be a game-saver!
 The Region of the Location being the Anduin Vales also grants it some availability for several quests in the ‘Shadows of Mirkwood’ cycle and beyond.

 Dungeon Cell: This Location is an almost straight clone of ‘Goblin Dungeon’ from the 2–player Starter set.
 But since we felt that many players don’t have this set, it’s not a bad thing.
 And we all know how difficult quests in Dol Guldur can be, so the chance of rescuing an ally from the dungeons there is most welcome.
-The Travel effect means that the prisoner could be guarded and of course there’s a chance that the cell could be empty if your deck search proves unlucky.
-The card also has a short Opportunity window, and also a Victory score which means it can’t be recycled back into the encounter deck.
+The Travel effect means that the prisoner could be guarded, and of course, there’s a chance that the cell could be empty if your deck search proves unlucky.
+The card also has a short Opportunity window, and a Victory score which means it can’t be recycled back into the encounter deck.

-Join us next time when we explore Locations that we can encounter in the ‘Shadows of Mirkwood‘ cycle.
+Join us next time as we explore Locations that we can encounter in the ‘Shadows of Mirkwood‘ cycle.
 Until then, if you need more info, check out this thread on BGG for the latest cards, and join the conversation for the design process.